rnccsstudent/copy-paste-app/README.md

 Scroll down and click Reload your web app.

-Step 4: (Optional) Check your WSGI file
+🔹Step 4: (Optional) Check your WSGI file

 Usually, PythonAnywhere automatically activates your virtualenv if you set it in the Web tab.

 ---